Gussie M. Baker Elementary School

 Library HSC provides volunteers and fundraising to purchase reading materials.

-Playground HSC provides new equipment for the children to use during recess and at lunch.
+Playground HSC provides new playground balls and equipment for the children to use during recess and at lunch.

 Yearbook HSC produces and sells the Baker Yearbook.